Jack White: Style and influences

+Public image and legacy

+Achievements

 White has enjoyed both critical and commercial success, and is widely credited as one of the key artists in the garage rock revival of the 2000s.
+For his various collaborations and solo work, White has won regional, national and international awards, including twelve Grammy Awards (from a total of 33 nominations).
+Nashville mayor Karl Dean awarded White the title of "Nashville Music City Ambassador" in 2011.
 Rolling Stone ranked him number 70 on its 2010 list of "The 100 Greatest Guitarists of All Time".
 David Fricke's 2011 list ranked him at number 17.
-He has won twelve Grammy Awards, with 33 nominations, and three solo albums have reached number one on the Billboard charts.
+Three of his solo albums have reached number one on the Billboard charts.
 Interviewers note the wide breadth of the music styles and eras he draws from for inspiration.
 In May 2015, the Music City Walk of Fame announced that it would be honoring White (along with Loretta Lynn) with a medallion at its re-opening in Nashville.
 On February 8, 2017, White was the honoree of the Producers and Engineers Wing of the Recording Academy during the annual Grammy Week celebration for his commitment "to working diligently to ensure that the quality and integrity of recorded music are captured and preserved".
+In 2025, he and Meg White were inducted into the Rock and Roll Hall of Fame.